United Airlines posts $843 million profit, bullish on 2023

 Officials with all three carriers say that consumers are still booking travel despite concern about the economy — tech companies in particular have been laying off workers — and high inflation.

 Airline tickets are contributing to inflation.
 In December, they cost 28.5% more than a year earlier, according to government figures.
+United passengers paid on average 25.5% more per mile than a year ago, and 20.8% more than in late 2019.

 Those higher fares are due to strong demand and a limited number of flights as airlines continue to rebuild operations that were slashed after the pandemic devastated air travel.

+United said in a regulatory filing that the number of flights this year will be held down by a pilot shortage, the need to keep bigger staffs as a cushion against COVID-10 sick calls, delays in getting new planes, and technology limits.

-Most major airlines say they are fully staffed now, although they are still catching up on training thousands of new workers, including pilots.
+Most major airlines say they are fully staffed now, although they are catching up on training thousands of new workers, including pilots.

-United said its profit worked out to $2.46 per share after excluding certain items.
+United said its fourth-quarter profit worked out to $2.46 per share after excluding certain items.
 That beat Wall Street’s mean forecast of $2.11 per share in adjusted profit, according to a survey by FactSet.
 Revenue was $12.4 billion.

 For the first quarter, United is projecting profit of 50 cents to $1 per share, which would exceed the analysts’ forecast of 31 cents per share.
 United said it will earn $10 to $12 per share for all of 2023, which would handily beat Wall Street’s expectation of $6.84.